aprilemorales/slider-nav/README.md

 # Slider Nav

 This is the repo where the submission for the Slider Nav test by April Morales can be found.
+I will also provide a link in my email submission to a live version I hosted in my AWS S3 bucket for quick access.

-I have left comments throughout my code to help give an explaination of what was being done.
+I have left comments throughout my code to help give an explaination of what was being done and for documentation purposes.

 ## Challenges